JaehyunShim/collaboration/README.md

 ### Integrated Development Environment (IDE)
 [**Visual Studio Code**](https://code.visualstudio.com/) (VSCode) is recommended as it provides many intutive and versatile features you need when writing clean code.

-**Set up your own IDE environment** using `settings.json` file.
-Add this [setings.json file](setup_pc/ros/settings.json) and [c_cpp_properties.json](setup_pc/ros/c_cpp_properties.json) to the following path.
-If you already have your own peferred custom configuration, consider start using the common setting or proactive suggest alternatives for collaboration purposes.
+**Set up your own IDE environment** by adding [setings.json](setup_pc/ros/settings.json) and [c_cpp_properties.json](/setup_pc/ros/c_cpp_properties.json) files to the following path.
+If you already have your own peferred custom configuration, consider start using the common setting or proactively suggest alternatives to the [lab software engineer](https://github.com/JaehyunShim).
-- `~/.vscode/`: for applying to all files in the system.
+- `~/.vscode/`: to apply to all files in the system.
-- `~/catkin_ws/.vscode/`: for applying to only the files in your workspace.
+- `~/catkin_ws/.vscode/`: to apply to only the files in your workspace.

 **VSCode Extensions** are recommended to install as they provide many useful features for development such as code browsing or snippets.
 The minimum recommended extensions are listed below.